 Down the drain

 Some contaminants found in water are accumulated naturally during the hydrologic cycle.
-Minerals such as calcium and magnesium are present in the ground and when water passes over rocks and bubbles up from springs it comes in contact with these two common minerals.
-Even though excessive amounts can cause problems in your garden, these two minerals are generally harmless for drinking and bathing.
+Minerals such as calcium and magnesium are present in the ground.
+When the water passes over rocks and bubbles up from springs it comes in contact with these two common minerals.
+Even though excessive amounts can cause problems in your garden, these two minerals are generally harmless when it comes to drinking and bathing.

-Although more sinister substances like arsenic can enter the water supply from natural deposits that erode and enter the water, these contaminants usually come from manufacturing and agriculture after being washed down the drain along with many other dangerous substances which are used in commercial applications.
+Although more sinister substances like arsenic can enter the water supply from natural deposits that erode and enter the water, these contaminants usually come from manufacturing and agriculture.
+And even then these mostly only come after being washed down the drain along with many other dangerous substances that are used in commercial applications.

 In Colorado, researchers found male fish with both male and female sex organs in streams downriver from sewage treatment plants and scientists suspect that estrogen levels in the water are the culprit.
-Some of the estrogen found in sewage and water is caused by ‘estrogen mimickers’—chemical compounds found in laundry soap and other products—but estrogen is also present because prescription hormones and birth control pills are being consumed and passed into the sewers and unused prescriptions are being flushed down the toilet.
+Some of the estrogen found in sewage and water is caused by ‘estrogen mimickers’—chemical compounds found in laundry soap and other products—but estrogen is also present because prescription hormones and birth control pills are being consumed and passed into the sewers.
+Unused prescriptions are also being flushed down the toilet.

 One of the largest contributors to water pollution is agriculture.
 From fertilizer and animal feed additives to herbicides and pesticides, these products not only go down the drain but trickle down into the groundwater.
 Some common agricultural pollutants are pesticides and nitrates—nitrates bond with the hemoglobin in our red blood cells and can cause serious sickness in infants as well as damage to wildlife and plants.